Natural Gas Has the Most “Experts" Because There Are No Experts

 Markets with the least predictability always have the most prophets.

-If you spend even a few minutes on X (Twitter), you’ll notice something strange: no market has more self-proclaimed experts than Natural Gas.
-Every day, your feed is filled with confident predictions, bold arrows on charts, magical trendlines that are constantly redrawn disguised as technical analysis.
+If you spend even a few minutes searching Natural Gas trading on social media platforms such as X, you’ll notice something strange: no market has more self-proclaimed experts than Natural Gas.
+Every day, your feed is filled with confident price predictions, bold arrows on charts, magical trendlines that are constantly redrawn disguised as technical analysis.

 The reason is simple: